Ted Strodder Yelp

 Marin Real Estate Blog

-That pretty much does it.
-Enjoy April wherever you are and please stay safe.
+That’s it for now.
+Until next time, enjoy August wherever you are and please stay safe.
 As always, thanks for reading.

 Ted